Halsu/halsu-plugins-for-streaming/README.md

 If the colors look wrong after loading the plugin (especially with 10-bit sources), add a native **Color Correction** filter before the plugin.
 No changes to the Color Correction filter are needed — just adding it resolves the issue.

-**Color picker alpha initialization**

-Color pickers may appear transparent in the UI on first load.
-The colors still work correctly — just pick your desired color and the effect will apply.

 ---

 ## AI Disclosure & Licensing